 Remember, we work on a contingency fee basis.
 This means that we do not get paid until we win your case.
 If we don’t, there are no fees charged to you.

-You will find that a Hamilton car accident lawyer at Lalande Personal Injury Lawyers understands your worries and is easy to talk to.
+Lalande Personal Injury Lawyers are long-term disability lawyers who have been representing claimants who have been wrongfully denied or cut-off their disability benefits since 2003. to.
 Please complete the contact form below or give us a call no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / GTA at 905-333-8888.
-Otherwise, you can speak to our like chat operator or fill in a contact form and one of our Hamilton disability lawyers will get back to you within 24 ours.
+Otherwise, you can speak to our like chat operator or fill in a contact form and one of our Hamilton disability lawyers will get back to you within 24 hours.

 No, you do not have to come to our office, we are more than happy to meet you via zoom, and our office’s technology allows for digital retainer signatures.
 We have many disability claimants as clients that reside all over Ontario.